Boys (Lizzo song): Composition

 "Boys" is a retro-inspired funk, pop, and electropop song that contains a heavy bassline, tinkling cowbell, and groovy guitar licks, leading to a "pop-heavy" chorus.
 The song has been described as containing "sparse but thumping beats".
 It is lyrically described as a "bouncy" tribute to the singer's dating pool, where she raps the lyrics "I like big boys, itty bitty boys / Mississippi boys, inner city boys."
 The singer then sings in the chorus that her desiring companionship does not equal needing commitment.

 Critical reception

 Eric Torres of Pitchfork called the song an "ecstatic, endlessly replayable tribute to the depths of Lizzo’s dating pool."
 Chris Thomas writing for Out called the song the "spiritual companion to Charli XCX's earworm track of the same name"; the two would later collaborate in 2019 on the song "Blame It on Your Love".
 Justin Myers, writing for the Official Charts Company, called the song "attitude-packed".

 Music video

 A music video directed by Quinn Wilson and Andy Madeleine was released alongside the single.
-The video features Lizzo dancing in front of the Minneapolis music note wall, dancing in a boys' bathroom, and lying on a scattering of flower petals.
-Lizzo switches between a variety of outfits, while several boys play a supporting role in the video.
+The video features Lizzo dancing in front of the Minneapolis music note wall, dancing in a male bathroom, and lying on a scattering of flower petals.
+Lizzo switches between a variety of outfits, while several males play a supporting role in the video.